 I spent eight years at UCLA as an assistant and associate professor of classics.
 My research interests cover the full range of Greek literature, with occasional incursions into Roman drama.
-After working for a number of years on Greek comedy, I am now developing a project on Greek tragedy entitled Archive Feelings, which takes my interests in affect, materiality, and psychoanalysis in a new direction, exploring how contemporary theorizations of the archive (especially Derrida's mal d'archive) can help us understand the affective experience of tragedy.
+After working for a number of years on Greek comedy, I am now developing a project on Greek tragedy entitled Archive Feelings, which takes my interests in affect, materiality, and psychoanalysis in a new direction, exploring how contemporary theorizations of the archive (especially Derrida's Mal d'Archive) and the death drive (in Freud, Zizek, and Deleuze) can help us understand the affective experience of tragedy.

 Other projects involve sound and the narrative unconscious in Heliodorus's Aethiopica; the materiality and symbolism of the title object in Plautus's Rudens and Hitchcock's The Rope; Old Comedy and the death drive.
 A short monograph on Querolus is under contract with Bloomsbury, and with Melissa Mueller, I am coediting a volume entitled The Materialities of Greek Tragedy: Objects and Affect in Aeschylus, Sophocles, and Euripides (also under contract with Bloomsbury).
 I am also an editor of the journal Classical Antiquity.